wyattscarpenter/knowledge-lamborghini/readme.md

 _"But you know what I like a lot more than knowledge?
 Knowledge."_

+Important links:

+**Instructions** (you are here): https://github.com/wyattscarpenter/knowledge-lamborghini/

+**Invite** kl to your server (I think they've done several permission scheme reworks since I got this link, so who knows how that works ¯\\\_(ツ)\_/¯): https://discord.com/api/oauth2/authorize?client_id=678989133196165152&permissions=0&scope=bot

+**Developer** portal for editing details about the bot and finding the token (only works if you are me): https://discord.com/developers/applications/678989133196165152/

 This is Knowledge Lamborghini ("kl"), an eclectic discord bot with exactly these features:

 Negative features: